-#7.
-BBQrs Delight Wood Smoking Pellets
+#7 BBQrs Delight Wood Smoking Pellets

-BBQrs Delight Wood pellets made of 100% apple wood and making a sweet and fruity smoke is ideal for grilling fish, pork, beef, poultry or any wild game.
+BBQrs Delight Wood Pellets, made of 100% applewood, provide a sweet and fruity smoke.
+It is ideal for grilling fish, pork, beef, poultry, or any wild game.
 Since they are made of 100% hickory wood, the hickory pellets are quite common and popular for barbequing.

 - Can be used with any grill

-- Contain lots of flavors
+- Contains lots of flavors

-- It is not really of high quality wood
+- It is not really of high-quality wood

-#8.
-Lumber Jack 100-Percent Maple Wood BBQ Grilling Pellets, 40-Pound Bag
+#8 Lumber Jack 100-Percent Maple Wood BBQ Grilling Pellets, 40-Pound Bag

-This bag of pellets from Lumber Jack is 100 cherry.
-It has no fillers, additive or even oil and is made from 100% virgin wood.
-In order to provide you with the highest quality pellets on the markets, the logs are specially selected from the Northwood of Wisconsin and thus LumberJack stands alone at the top in that category.
-They are able to select the right amount of bark to include in the pellet to impart the unique flavor of the species since they start with the whole tree.
-Prior to creating those pellets, the blended products are blended with specialty wood and Wisconsin seven ring oak making it one of the high quality pellet.
+This bag of pellets from Lumber Jack is made of 100% maple wood.
+It has no fillers, additives, or oil and is made from 100% virgin wood.
+In order to provide you with the highest quality pellets on the market, the logs are specially selected from the Northwood of Wisconsin.
+The company starts with the whole tree and selects the right amount of bark to include in the pellet to impart a truly unique flavor.
+The grilling pellets are blended with specialty wood and Wisconsin seven-ring oak, making it one of the most high-quality pellets.